New Tax Breaks in the Reconciliation Bill Would Reverse Much of the TCJA's Progress Toward Horizontal Equity

 Key Takeaways

-In addition to extending the expiring provisions of the Tax Cuts and Jobs Act (TCJA), both the House and Senate versions of the reconciliation bill would add a host of new tax breaks.
+In addition to extending the expiring provisions of the Tax Cuts and Jobs Act (TCJA), the reconciliation bill would add a host of new tax breaks.
 The Budget Lab has previously analyzed how these proposals would affect what economists call “vertical equity” in the tax code—that is, how they affect the distribution of tax burdens across income levels.

 The bill would also impact “horizontal equity”, the notion that taxpayers with similar economic resources should face similar tax burdens.
 When the tax code includes many preferences for specific types of income or spending, it can result in taxpayers with identical incomes paying different tax rates based solely on the source of their income or their spending patterns.
 This kind of dispersion in tax burdens within an income group can lead to economically inefficient tax avoidance and foster a sense of unfairness.